KurtJFoster/kurtrek/README.md

 I have a sign in page [[Kurtrek.com/signin](https://kurtrek.com/signin "Heading link")] which allows you to track your project progress.
 No subscription needed!

-If you like what you see, don't forget to :star: this repo!
-Thanks again, and happy coding!

-_sips_ :coffee: _incessantly_

 ## So What Is This?

 At its core, it's an open source framework for enabling safe, over-the-internet control, of an automated system.